 , the works of Rider Haggard, the Tarzan

 series, old Gothic novels, and obsolete anthropological studies.
-If nothing else, this series was probably the last gasp of prehistoric fantasy—Earth's Children
+If nothing else, this series probably represents the dying days of the pre-Lord of the Rings

-and the like are entirely different from Cija's perils in the jungle.
-The fantasy genre would never revisit the "elder Earth" in quite the same way.
-Furthermore, Tanith Lee has cited this series as an influence on her work.
+-influenced fantasy genre, which would never revisit the "elder Earth" theme in quite the same way.
+Tanith Lee has cited this series as an influence on her work (see The Storm Lord

 In order, the books are: